MariamAbdelkhalek/maternal-smoking/README.md

 Maternal smoking has been shown to have harmful effects on the newborn, including reduced birth weight.
 This [dataset](smoking.tsv) is a subset of a much larger study by the Child Health and Development Study (CHDS) that was conducted over several years.

-The columns included in the subsets described in the table below
+The columns included in the subsets described in the table below:

 | Column | Description |
 | -- | -- |